It all starts in the gut

 In my clinic, I commonly encounter symptoms like bloating, pain, changes in bowel movements, acid reflux, indigestion, and a feeling of food not sitting well.
 Additionally, headaches, skin issues, weakened immunity, brain fog, and fatigue can also tie back to poor gut health.

 Attempting a DIY approach to restore gut health can sometimes do more harm than good.
-Not all solutions like the low FODMAP diet are universally effective, all probiotics aren’t created equal, and gluten isn’t always the root cause.
+Solutions like the low FODMAP diet, using probiotics or fasting are not universally effective and gluten isn’t always the root cause.

 Guidance from a nutritionist is crucial.
 I can offer advice on suitable tests, recommend the right supplements, and design a balanced plan that won’t exacerbate your symptoms but will aid in reclaiming your health.